warmana/cloudant-docs-fork/docs2017/src/tutorials/create_bmxapp_createapp.md

 ```
 {:codeblock}

-The application creates a database within the {{site.data.keyword.cloudant_short_notm}} database instance,
+The application creates a database within the {{site.data.keyword.cloudant_short_notm}} database instance.
-so we must provide a name for the database:
+A name is required for the database:

 ```python
 # This is the name of the database we intend to create.